manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

  - Connect to SQL prompt and view container details
  - Manage the targets in Oracle EM
- - Access the container home page and manage the favorites
+ - Access container home pages, view history, and manage favorites

 ### Prerequisites